shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 You will need to implement the class `Video` constructor (`Video::Video(...)`) and the `print` member function (`void Video::print()`).<br>

-The output of your program (using the `main()` above) should exactly match the following (t01.out for ~/211-starter-pack/211/lab03_video).
+The output of your program (using the `main()` above) should exactly match the following (CSCI211 starter-repo `211/lab03_video/tests/t01.out`).
 This is the test used by INGInious:
 ```
 Title One, www.youtube.com/one, Comment ONE, 1.1, *
 Title Two, www.youtube.com/two, Comment TWO, 2.2, **
 ```
 The single test will expect this output.<br>

-To get credit, you must pass the posted tests (in ~/211-starter-pack/211/lab03_video/tests).<br>
+To get credit, you must pass the tests provided in the CSCI211 starter-repo `211/lab03_video/tests` directory).<br>

 Turn in `main.cpp`, `video.h`, and `video.cpp`.
 Turn in all three files even if you have completed P2.